aevox/admin-inheritable-image-properties/admin-inheritable-image-properties.rst

 ------------------

-With the option enabled there should be a performance impact as the request will get a new token for authentication.
+With the option enabled there should be a performance impact as the request will get a new token for elevated authentication.

 Other deployer impact
 ---------------------